nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
 The given index or name is invalid.
   - 3a1.
-AddressBook shows an error message.
+MediContact shows an error message.

     Use case resumes at step 2.